mdettlaff/jit-frontend-bootcamp/README.md

 In this chapter we are extending the model of the application state to make it aware of all recipes-related data.
 ### 09 - "Selected Recipe" screen
 Based on the knowledge gathered before we are building the "Selected Recipe" scene and couple it with the data describing application state.
+### 10 - Fetching the data from external API
+[Redux Thunk](https://github.com/gaearon/redux-thunk) middleware has been utilized to execute asynchronous state modifications.
+All mocked data has been replaced with external API calls.